 Mitch A Geraci

-Professor Geraci came to Embry-Riddle Aeronautical University in Daytona Beach, Florida in 2006 as an Instructor in the Charles Taylor, Aviation Maintenance Science Department.
-He has proven instrumental in ERAU’s continued success as the world’s most prestigious aviation university.
-He has since been promoted twice, to Assistant Professor and then to his current title of Associate Professor.
+Professor Geraci joined Embry-Riddle in 2006 as an Instructor in the Charles Taylor Aviation Maintenance Science Department.
+His contributions have been pivotal to Embry-Riddle’s reputation as the world’s leading aviation university.
+Over the years, he has been promoted twice, first to assistant professor and then to his current role as associate professor.

-Professor Geraci came to Embry Riddle Aeronautical University after more than a 17-year career with United Airlines.
-He brought a wealth of knowledge and experience from many facets of the aviation industry.
-He holds grass-roots experience in various areas of aviation.
-Professor Geraci began his aviation career with Midway Airlines in White Plains, NY as an aircraft cleaner while pursuing his FAA Airframe and Powerplant certificates, associate, and baccalaureate degrees.
-He was transferred and promoted to several positions within Midway Airlines including Operations Agent, Security Agent, Baggage Handler, Deicing Agent, and Ramp Supervisor.
+Before joining Embry-Riddle, Professor Geraci had a distinguished career with United Airlines, bringing extensive knowledge and experience from various aviation industry sectors.
+His aviation journey began with Midway Airlines in White Plains, NY, where he worked as an aircraft cleaner while earning his FAA Airframe and Powerplant certificates and his associate and baccalaureate degrees.
+He advanced through several roles at Midway Airlines, including Operations Agent, Security Agent, Baggage Handler, Deicing Agent and Ramp Supervisor.

-Pan Am then employed Professor Geraci as an Operations Coordinator where he gained valuable experience in airport operations where his primary job was Airport Crash, Fire, and Rescue (currently ARFF).
-He also became proficient in other duties associated with operating an airport.
+Professor Geraci then joined Pan Am as an Operations Coordinator, gaining valuable experience in airport operations, particularly in Airport Crash, Fire and Rescue (now ARFF).
+He also became skilled in other airport operational duties.

-After several years with Pan Am, Professor Geraci was offered a position as an Aviation Maintenance Technician with United Airlines in San Francisco at United’s overhaul and heavy maintenance facility.
-After several years of accumulating experience, He transferred to a Line Maintenance Operation position at Washington-Dulles International Airport.
+After his tenure at Pan Am, he accepted an Aviation Maintenance Technician position with United Airlines in San Francisco, working at United’s overhaul and heavy maintenance facility.
+He later moved to a Line Maintenance Operation role at Washington-Dulles International Airport.

 • M.S. - Master of Science in Aeronautics: Aviation/Aerospace Education and Aviation Aerospace Management, Embry-Riddle Aeronautical University